Say Goodbye to the compact Google Pixel flagship & welcome Pixel 6 Pro/XL

-Say Goodbye to the compact Google Pixel flagship & welcome Pixel 6 Pro/XL1
+Say Goodbye to the compact Google Pixel flagship & welcome Pixel 6 Pro/XL5

 No, the Pixel 6 isn’t canceled.
 But you know what is canceled?
 Google’s compact flagship phones.